 - The best account options are not free.
 Either $9 per month or $12 per month paid annually.

 Stencil is so ridiculously easy to use that there’s no need for an extensive library of training.
 It’s as simple as choose a size, add a background and add some text.
+Check out the video below to see what I mean.

-You do get access to a very adequate knowledge base of articles where you will be able to find out how to get started with creating your images.
+You get access to a very adequate knowledge base of articles where you will be able to find out how to get started with creating your images.
 As always there are plenty of additional user videos on YouTube.

 This is one of the areas that Stencil pride themselves on.
 They say they are there to help and I can vouch for that.